pprobst/npuzzle-solvers/README.md

 724,23,0.000152,11.710304,15
 ```

-Each output corresponds to the ordering of the input instances.
+Each output line corresponds to an instance provided in the input, in order.

 The results can be optionally recorded in `csv` files by changing the value of
 variable `record` in `main.cc` from `false` to `true`.